FAIRplus/CMM/README.md

 2) [FAIR Data Management Capability Maturity Model](docs/Data_Management_Maturity_Model.md)

 	To assess the maturity level of FAIR data related processes in an organization, and provide guidance for achieving the desired state of maturation.
 Maturation in capabilities supports the increase in FAIRness level of datasets in alignment with each organization's business goals.

 ## Feedback

 Thanks for taking the time to contribute!
-Any feedbacks, issues encountered, or suggestions, questions, etc. considered within the scope of CMM can be submitted as issue on this very repository.
+Any feedbacks, issues encountered, or suggestions, questions, etc. considered within the scope of FAIRplus CMM can be submitted as issue on this very repository.

+For submitting Issues associated with any FAIRplus Indicators, please mention the ID in beginning of the Title.

 In case of any troubles with the page please contact  :email: oya.deniz.beyan@fit.fraunhofer.de